openstack/ironic/doc/source/admin/ramdisk-boot.rst

    This is a limitation of iPXE and the overall boot process of the operating system where memory allocated by iPXE is released.

+When choosing your boot ISO, your ISO image will need to be sufficient to boot the hardware under normal conditions.
+For example, if the ISO is only compatible with BIOS booting, then a host in UEFI mode will not boot.
+This is not a limitation of Ironic, but an architectural limitation.

 By default the Bare Metal service will cache the ISO locally and serve from its HTTP server.
 If you want to avoid that, set the following: